wesbos/beginner-javascript-notes/notes/Module 12꞉ Advanced Flow Control.md

 So what we have done here is taken the nested callback function and made it one level deep, which is waiting returning, waiting returning.
 That is chaining multiple `.then()`s onto each other.

-That gets much better when we get to `async await` but for now, this is the best way we can refactor these promises into a promise chain.
+That gets much better when we get to `async/await` but for now, this is the best way we can refactor these promises into a promise chain.

 ---